theheking/intro-to-r/content/4_dplyr.md

 ```

 #### Exporting your results in rds and qs formats
 If you have tabular data, then it often makes sense to export it in the csv format that can be loaded in excel.
 In other situations like lists, Seurat objects, or other more complex data types it is often necessary to save them in other formats.
-Here are examples of how to save files as rds and qs objects.
-The qs package was developed to make it faster to load and save R objects so it is the better option if you have larger files (>100mb or more)
+Here are examples of how to save files as `rds` and `qs` objects.
+The `qs` package (now updated to `qs2`) was developed to make it faster to load and save R objects so it is the better option if you have larger files (>100mb or more)

 ```
 ## To save the file as an rds file you use the saveRDS function (base R)